The winter retreat for bats

 Would you give bats a home in your fridge?

-It's cold and hibernation season, but these bats aren't getting the sleep they need.
+It's cold, it's hibernation season but these bats aren't getting the sleep they need.

-Zoologists in Belarus are letting them hang out in the fridge, giving them more chance of survival.
+Zoologists in Belarus are letting them hang out in their fridge and helping them survive - but would you do the same?

 -